Icinga/icinga2/doc/04-configuring-icinga-2.md

 The custom attribute `os` is evaluated by the `linux-servers` group in [groups.conf](04-configuring-icinga-2.md#groups-conf) making the local host a member.

-The example host will show you how to
+The example host will show you how to:

 * define http vhost attributes for the `http` service apply rule defined in [services.conf](04-configuring-icinga-2.md#services-conf).